ktrianta/rust-callgraph-benchmark/evaluations/README.md

 | macro                  |             100% |
 | conditionally compiled | 50% <sup>2</sup> |

+LLVM opt is able to resolve static dispatch calls.
+On the other hand, it is unable to resolve function calls that have dynamic features, i.e., dynamic dispatch and function pointer calls.

+Regarding calls that reside in conditionally compiled code blocks, only those that are inside code blocks whose condition evaluates to true are analyzed.

+A potential limitation of LLVM opt is that it is not able to analyze the dependencies of a package.
+Of course, this can turn to an advantage if we want to analyze only the application code and ignore the dependencies (library) code.

 <p>
     <sup>1</sup> Generic calls (and generics in general) are monomorphized (concretized) during
     LLVM IR code generation.
 This way they are basically equivalent to static dispatch calls and